 top of page

 "Søren Kierkegaard's Adaptation of King Lear" in Disseminating Shakespeare in the Nordic Countries, edited by Nely Keinänen and Per Sivefors.
-Bloomsbury.
-(Forthcoming).
+Global Shakespeare Inverted series.
+Bloomsbury (2022).

 "Excellent at Faults: The Experience of Twelfth Night and History of Madness.Journal of Dramatic Theory and Criticism, 33.2 (2019): 27-44.